 Chinook people all speak English today.
 In the past, they spoke their native Chinook language, which was a complicated

 language with many sounds that don't exist in English.
 This language is no longer natively spoken in the Chinook community.

 language anymore.
 But some elders still speak a second language, called the Chinook Jargon.

 Tsinuk Wawa is a trade language of the Northwest Coast that combined words and sounds from Chinook, Nootka, English, and other languages.

 If you'd like to know an easy Chinook Jargon word, "klahowya" (pronounced klah-how-yuh) is a friendly greeting.

 What was Chinook culture like in the past?
 What is it like now?

-Here's a link to the homepage of the Chinook Nation in Washington.
+Here's a link to the homepage of the Chinook Nation.

 There you can find information about the Chinook tribe in the past and today.